Carbonic Kingston Black

 Wild ferment.
 Zero residual sugar.
 Vegan.

-*Carbonic Maceration is known for making the fruity, plush wines of Beaujolais.
+*Carbonic Maceration is a process known for making the fruity, plush wines of Beaujolais.
 The juice holds onto more of the true fruit notes, because a significant portion of fermentation happens without yeast.